19 Career Options After Learning Japanese

 This bridges their communication gap with the international scenario.

-The career choices after studying Japanese are certainly ones to look forward to.
+The career choices after studying Japanese are certainly worth looking forward to.

 The number of people who speak Japanese as a second language is small, and more job roles need those who do.
 Thus, you would have many opportunities to choose from.

-The Japanese work culture and outlook on human relations make all employment options good ones to opt for.
+The Japanese work culture and outlook on human relations make all employment options good choices.

 Naturally, the question arises: what are the career chances for those who have learned Japanese?
 What options exist, and what would they entail?